shujiwoo/undefeated-gm/README.md

 - Historical decade cards use era/team averages, not just peak seasons.
 - Current rosters can be updated using the files inside `tools/`.

-## How to run

-1. Unzip the folder.
-2. Open `index.html` in your browser.
-3. Use the home menu to choose a game mode.

-No install is needed for local testing.
-For phone/PWA use, upload the folder to GitHub Pages, Netlify, Vercel, or Cloudflare Pages.

----

 # Undefeated GM - Full Database Spin Draft v12